MrFums/Valbot/README.md

 - Optimized Code
 - Improved Error Checking - Additional checks to see if the function completed successfully
 - Client Desync Protection
-- Automatically mutes Valorant when in use.
-You must manually unmute it after use currently.
+- Automatically mutes Valorant when in queue and game.

 #### Changed
 - Fixed typos